GodotSteam/GodotSteam/README.md

 ----------
 You can [download pre-compiled versions _(currently v3.9.1)_ of this repo here](https://github.com/Gramps/GodotSteam/releases).

+**Version 3.9.2 Changes**
+- Added: getNextMostAchievedAchievementInfo function, moved out of getMostAchievedAchievementInfo
+- Fixed: getMostAchievedAchievementInfo causing a crash

 **Version 3.9.1 Changes**
 - Added: documentation to P2P functions, constants, and signals; thanks to **blaze-the-star**
-- Added: getNextMostAchievedAchievementInfo function, moved out of getMostAchievedAchievementInfo
 - Fixed: destroyResult and getResultItemProperty being bound to the wrong functions
 - Fixed: incorrect function bind from pull request
-- Fixed: getMostAchievedAchievementInfo causing a crash
 - Removed: unused C++ line from config.py for Mac, which caused compiling issues
 - Removed: storeStats from setAchievement, resetAllStats as it should be called manually after them
 - Removed: requestCurrentStats from storeStats as it should be called manually